microsoft/BotBuilder-Samples/experimental/adaptive-dialog/docs/recognizers-rules-steps-reference.md

     // confirm with user that they do want to switch to another dialog new ChoiceInput()
     {
-        Prompt = new ActivityTemplate("Are you sure you want to switch to talk about weather?"), Property = "turn.contoso.getweather.confirmchoice",
+        Prompt = new ActivityTemplate("Are you sure you want to switch to talk about the weather?"), Property = "turn.contoso.getweather.confirmchoice",
         Choices = new List<Choice>()
         {